Jim-Kroovy/B.L.E.N.D/README.md

 I'll add an instructional video here when i get the time.

-## 3 - Contributing
+## 3 - Contributing, Bugs and Requests
 *I might need to have a few rules to keep me sane if people show an interest*

+**Contributing:**
-- All pull requests must be well described and their code must be well commented or i won't even look at them before they get closed. *(time is money)*
+- All pull requests must be well described and their code must be well commented or i won't even look at them before they get rejected. *(time is money)*
 - It's fine to put an "i fixed/added this" comment in the code, i'll leave it there, but credit will not be given anywhere else. *(i had to check/edit it anyway)*
 - I will not be accepting anything other than scripts that do not conflict with the GPL license that all the Python falls under. *(obviously...)*

+**Bugs:**
+- All bug issues must use the bug template. *(i need the basic information)*
+- Please check it's not already a bug before making it one. *(it's better if more people chime in on the same issues)*
+- See you can find the answer from an internet search or a written/video guide. *(will give a two word response and close it)*

+**Requests:**
+- All request issues must use the request template. *(like the bugs, i need the basics presented well)*
+- Please check it's not already an issue before making it one. *(more input = better results)*
+- Nothing too ridiculous, i'm up for a challenge but there are limitations. *(i'm not doing custom Blender builds lol)*

 ## 4 - License Overview
+*The boring stuff i need to keep myself cretaions safe*

 **GNU GPL 3.0**
 - All Python scripts used in Blender add-ons must have a GNU GPL compatible license.
 All the python scripting in the add-on(s) have a GNU GPL 3.0 License.